Grand Admiral Thrawn: Thrawn: Ascendancy trilogy (2020–2021)

 At the 2019 New York Comic Con, a new trilogy from Timothy Zahn was announced, to be entitled Thrawn: The Ascendency Trilogy, or simply the Thrawn Ascendancy trilogy, to launch with Book I: Chaos Rising in May 2020.
 After being delayed twice, the first novel was ultimately released on September 1, 2020.
 In the novel, it was revealed that Thrawn was born as Kivu'raw'nuru (core name Vurawn) before being adopted by the Mitth family, changing his name to Mitth'raw'nuru (core name Thrawn).
 The novel also covered more of Thrawn's backstory alongside other Chiss characters, such as Ar'alani, that also appeared in Thrawn: Treason, the previous novel by publication order.

 A sequel to Chaos Rising, titled Thrawn Ascendancy: Greater Good, was released on April 27, 2021.

 The third book of the trilogy called Thrawn Ascendancy: Lesser Evil, was released on November 16, 2021.

-The Mandalorian (2020)
+Ahsoka (2023)

-Grand Admiral Thrawn is mentioned by Ahsoka Tano in The Mandalorian in episode "Chapter 13: The Jedi", as the master to the Magistrate of Corvus.
+Grand Admiral Thrawn is mentioned by Ahsoka Tano in the Disney+ series The Mandalorian in "Chapter 13: The Jedi" (2020) as the master to Morgan Elsbeth, the Magistrate of Corvus.
+He is mentioned again in "Chapter 23: The Spies" (2023) during a meeting between Moff Gideon and the Shadow Council, a group of remnant Imperial warlords, who debate his rumored return and the delivery of Project Necromancer.

+Thrawn made his live-action debut in the 2023 Disney+ series Ahsoka in "Part Six: Far, Far Away".
+It is revealed that the purrgil took Thrawn and Ezra to the planet Peridea, homeworld of the Dathomir witches, and located outside the original Star Wars galaxy.
+While Ezra managed to get away from him, Thrawn woke the local Nightsisters and allied with their Great Mothers, and is served by Stormtrooper Captain Enoch.
+Dark Jedi Baylan Skoll, his apprentice Shin Hati and a liberated Morgan Elsbeth locate Thrawn to bring him out of his exile to lead the remnants of the Galactic Empire.
+"Part Eight: The Jedi, the Witch, and the Warlord" culminates with Thrawn's return to the galaxy.
+Thrawn's Star Destroyer, the Chimaera, is depicted approaching the planet Dathomir, docked to the hyperspace ring ship Eye of Sion, following his escape from Peridea.
+Unbeknownst to him, Ezra stowed away onboard his ship and returned to the Republic.

+Tales of the Empire (2024)

+Thrawn appears in the second season of Star Wars: Tales, titled Tales of the Empire, with Lars Mikkelsen returning to voice the character.
+The series focuses on the start of his partnership with Morgan Elsbeth, when Thrawn was an Admiral in the Empire.